 The Waggon and Horses PH, Church Street

-Today The Waggon & Horses continues as a public house.
-It was taken over by Chris Collier in July 2021, who made immediate improvements to a rather tired format and wowed the locals, who responded with wide-spread support of the rejuvenated Waggon!
+Today the future of The Waggon & Horses is uncertain.
+It suffered, along with similar pubs, from the Covid restrictions starting in March 2020 and struggled along with temporary management, until it was taken over by Chris Collier in July 2021, who made immediate improvements to a rather tired format and wowed the locals, who responded with wide-spread support of the rejuvenated Waggon!
 In February 2023 Chris Collier announced that he was moving to the Red Lion at Redhill, Surrey and, whilst he would remain the tenant at the Waggon, it would henceforward be managed on his behalf by Lisa Stuart.
-However, from 29 March 2023, the owners Admiral Taverns advertised the Waggon and Horses as being to let and on 26 April 2023 it was announced that Chris Collier would continue as tenant, but the new manager and licensee was Rheanna Geraghty.
+However, from March 2023, the owners Admiral Taverns advertised the Waggon and Horses and pub business as being to let and on 26 April 2023 it was announced that Chris Collier would continue as tenant, although the new manager and licensee was Rheanna Geraghty.
 A local lady, who at age 18 was the youngest licensee ever at The Waggon & Horses.
+Despite best endeavours, running the Waggon presented a steep learning curve and in November a new team of four Steeple Morden residents was announced to run the Waggon: Frank Cameron and partner Rebecca Mcstravick plus Karl Lattion and partner Kelly Game, although the latter pair withdrew shortly after from the arrangement.
+A re-launch of the pub took place on 2 December 2023 and Frank and Becky ran it successfully for the next nine months or so.
+Chris Collier ended his tenancy in May 2023, whilst at the same time the freehold was up for sale.
+At the beginning of August 2024 the pub closed, although it did re-open on a restricted basis on limited days for a while, with its future unclear.
+On 26 September 2024 it was announced that the pub had closed and was awaiting new owners.
+On 4 November it was announced that Frank Cameron and Rebecca Mcstravick had agreed to lease the pub from the new owners and hoped to re-open on 22 November 2024.
+They incorporated LMC Taverns Ltd on 11 September 2024, of which they are the directors and joint shareholders.

 This site began life as a small farmstead in the centre of the village, which by the 19th Century had developed into a mini-housing estate with a total of ten dwellings.

-On the road frontage, there was the cottage on the left, which became a beerhouse, eventually known as The Waggon & Horses and that is the left half of The Waggon & Horses as we know it today.
-This was probably the original farmhouse.
-The adjoining cottage on the right, known as Rose Cottage or simply The Cottage was probably built a little later.
+On the road to the north, was a cottage, which became a beerhouse, eventually known as The Waggon & Horses.
+That is half of The Waggon & Horses as we know it today.
+It was probably the original farmhouse.
+The attached cottage on the south, was known as Rose Cottage or simply The Cottage and was probably built a little later.
 The Listed Building description appears to consider them as one building, dating to the late 17th Century.
 Whilst they both originated in that period, they were built at different times and were separate cottages.

 The rest of the 19th Century layout consisted of a small tenement behind the Waggon & Horses and this was either demolished or absorbed into Waggon & Horses at some point.
 Then there were three tenements on north side of yard and a further four tenements on south side of yard, all now demolished.
 The latter four tenements appear to have been known as Rotten Row.